 AHRQ's CAHPS User Network is responsible for making the survey products available, providing free technical assistance and education, and facilitating networking among users.

 The User Network also manages the CAHPS Database, which is a repository for aggregated data from the CAHPS Health Plan Survey and the CAHPS Clinician & Group Survey.
 Learn more about the CAHPS Database.

 Numerous articles discuss the development of the CAHPS surveys and their use as a tool for assessing patients' experiences with care.
-You can search the bibliography by keyword, topic, author, and year.
+You can use the CAHPS bibliography to search for articles by keyword, topic, author, and year.

 The Frequently Asked Questions (FAQs) page offers answers to questions about the CAHPS program as well as specific survey instruments.
 You can search the FAQs by topic.

-To support appropriate and consistent use of the CAHPS trademark, AHRQ has developed guidelines for using the name when referring to the program and its many products.
+To support appropriate and consistent use of the CAHPS trademark, AHRQ has developed guidelines for using the trademarked CAHPS name when referring to the program and its many products.

 Page originally created October 2011